hadriwer/pln-solver/README.md

 # PLN-SOLVER

 This is a mini-language based on **Ocaml** to solve linear programming problems.
 The language is very simple.
+Using the lib lp-glpk for the simplex algorithm.

 ## Syntax